Health and Safety during Covid-19 - Glo Therapist

 - Glo is arranging 5 minute breaks between each treatment for any clients not from the same household to allow for treatment room/equipment/surface areas to be cleaned and room to be aired.
 As a result, therapist break times will be reduced.

 - Glo is communicating with clients in advance whether the Government local Tier Restrictions may impact the booking.
 If there there are more than six guests at the property in property locations in Tier 1, then we ask that anyone not receiving treatments is not present in the accommodation when the therapist is on site.
 If the group is in a support Bubble, this limitation may be adjusted.
-For any property locations in Tier 2 and 3 only household members may be present.
+For any property locations in Tier 2 only household members may be present.
+And treatments cannot take place at accommodations such as Hotels, B&B’s, Guest houses in Tier 3.
+If you are living in Tier 3, Glo’s treatments for single households can take place at your home/primary residence.

 - Glo has requested two separate rooms if two therapists are provided.
 For smaller venues with less rooms, there will need to be enough room for therapists to set up at least 1m from each other.
 Massage beds are typically 2m x 1m.